Hiburger/DiscordForWearOS/README.md

 >
 > This fork is signed with a different key, so installing over the original fails (with the following unclear error: "App not installed").
 You will need to log in again after installing.
 >
 > Allowing notifications lets the app run in the background almost all the time.
-This may drain your battery.
+This may use more battery.
 If you prioritize battery life, consider disabling notification permissions.
 >
 > This is a 3rd party client, and the discord people don't like that.
 Using this app goes against their ToS and could lead to a ban (even if the risk is pretty low).
 I am not responsible for it if your account gets banned.